-This section is intended for applicants who wish to become registered as a psychologist in Nova Scotia, but do not possess any registration or full registration as a psychologist in another jurisdiction.
+This section is intended for applicants who wish to become registered as a psychologist in Nova Scotia but who are not authorized to practice independently as a psychologist in another jurisdiction.

 For greater clarity, this section is intended for applicants who have obtained their academic credentials from an institution in Canada or the US, and who:

-- do not possess any current registration with a psychology regulatory body
+- are not authorized to practice independently by a psychology regulatory body

 - possess registration with a psychology regulatory body that constitutes a provisional type of registration

-- possess registration as a psychologist but in a category that does not represent full registration, e.g. retired registration, non-practising registration, etc.
+- possess registration as a psychologist but in a category that does not authorize them to practice psychology, e.g., retired registration, non-practising registration, etc.

 - possess registration in another jurisdiction but not with a psychology regulatory body, e.g., counselling, marriage and family therapy, etc.

 The Nova Scotia Board of Examiners in Psychology works hard to make the registration process as easy to understand as possible.
-Application information is available under the Section of the website “Those not Fully Registered as Psychologist Elsewhere,” here.
+Application information is available under the Section of the website “Those not Registered as Psychologist,” here.

 Under The Nova Scotia Psychologists Act, Regulations & Board Policy, applicants who want to register with the Nova Scotia Board of Examiners in Psychology must meet the following criteria:

 - Possess a master’s or doctoral degree in psychology that is acceptable to the Board, from an educational institution approved the Board